Discover more in the Lake District

 With rugged 19th-century woodland grounds bordering formal lawns, a re-established vegetable garden and views over Grasmere lake, there's plenty to see and do in the gardens at Allan Bank.

-Hot on the heels of snowdrops and crocuses, blossom is often one of the first spring flower varieties to arrive, heralding the start of a new season.
-From wild blackthorn blossom along farmers' hedgerows to carefully cultivated cherry blossom in historic gardens, keep an eye out for these bright and delicate small flowers everywhere you go.
+From wild blackthorn blossom along farmers' hedgerows to carefully cultivated cherry blossom in historic gardens, keep an eye out for bright and delicate blossom everywhere you go.

-The bright pink and almond scented flowers of the Japanese Apricot can be found in the Rock Garden in March, followed by the Magnolia in the South Garden in April.
 Look out for the Japanese cherry at the entrance to the Stumpery adorned with fragrant white cup-shaped flowers, and the pale pink flowers of Prunus Kojo-no-mai on the Spring Walk.
-Trained pears will also be blossom on the Fruit Wall in April.
-In May, as you enter the Stumpery, you can’t miss the spectacular Hawthorn covered in white flowers.
-Later in the month the orchard will be filled with clouds of pink & white apple blossom, followed in June by the blossom of the Dwarf Indian Horse Chestnut near the Herbaceous Border.
+As you enter the Stumpery, you can’t miss the spectacular Hawthorn covered in white flowers.
+The orchard fills with clouds of pink and white apple blossom, followed in June by the blossom of the Dwarf Indian Horse Chestnut near the Herbaceous Border.

-Fluffy pink and white apple blossom decorates the walled garden, usually in May and rarely before.
-Local apple varieties adorn the orchard, such as Keswick Codlings, Carlisle Codlings and Greenups Pippins.
+Fluffy pink and white apple blossom decorates the walled garden, and local apple varieties adorn the orchard, such as Keswick Codlings, Carlisle Codlings and Greenups Pippins.
 Underneath, wild primroses and beautifully fluffy common bistort flower in the beds bloom, later to be joined by fiery red and orange tulips.

 Feel inspired with a whole host of gardens to visit across the north of England